dabernards/spectramax-automation/spectramax-automation/package-org.md

 - [ ] related to \_load_blk issue
 - [ ] consider this avg blk as default data for class and debug toolset to handle more detail

-#### SmaxData.fit_linear
+#### SmaxData.fit_data
-Perform a generic linear fit from fitting.py
+Perform a fit using function from fitting.py
 - [ ] seems like these fit better fulling in a fitting module

-#### SmaxData.calc_linear
+#### SmaxData.calc_data
-Returns calculated concentrations based on absorbance for linear fit (for plotting)
+Returns calculated concentrations based on fit function from fitting.py ~- [ ] this constructor is confusing as all, better to reproduce as a readable conventional for loop~ even worse w/ for loops

-- [ ] cosndier moving to fitting modules
+### format_data.py (?)
-- [ ] this constructor is confusing as all, better to reproduce as a readable conventional for loop
+- [ ] Should have these functions in a data formatting module

 #### SmaxData.conc_time_sequence
 Returns condensed conc_data referenced by time, removing name data and dilution (dilutions already applied)